 The Taiwanese translator simply uses 的 de, the ubiquitous connecting particle.
 The meaning is literally 'mischievous pranks of mischievous wizards', but this is all that is needed to convey the nuance of the English.

-Both the Chinese (Mainland) and Vietnamese translators get it wrong.
+Both the Simplified Chinese (China) and Vietnamese translators get it wrong.

 - The Mainland translator, as elsewhere, assumes that 'for' means 'designed to deal with' (对付

 reason that it couldn't mean this, but in idiomatic English it just doesn't.

 The Vietnamese translator interprets 'for' as meaning để 'in order to', forcing her to put a verb after it ('in order to play practical jokes').

 Having got the significance of the crucial preposition wrong, both translators continue even further off the rails in interpreting the meaning of the title.
 This is not surprising since 'saucy tricks' and 'tricky sorts' are slightly slangy expressions.

 'Saucy tricks' carries nuances that are hard to translate directly, especially the word 'saucy'.
 'Saucy' refers to an attitude that is overly familiar for one's position or station, e.g., children may be saucy or cheeky when they talk back to adults, men may be regarded as saucy when they take small liberties with women.
 'Saucy' may indicate disapproval or approval, depending on the speaker's intent.
 Often the actions it describes are winning or attractive precisely because they dare to go beyond the bounds of acceptable behaviour.

 Here the term is one of approval, implying that the tricks in question are slightly cheeky or impertinent, but attractive for their boldness or flair.

 - The Japanese translator uses おいしい oishii ('delicious'), conveying the idea that these tricks will be appreciated for their flair.
 'Trick' is translated using the borrowed word トリック torikku.